Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: ChebNetII model

-Definition~\ref{cheb_nodes} suggests that each Chebyshev polynomial $T_k(x)$ has $k$ zeros, and we can define Chebyshev interpolation by replacing the equispaced points with Chebyshev nodes in polynomial interpolation (i.e.,~\ref{app_le_lag_inter_poly}).
-More eloquently, definition 5.2 efficiently defines the Chebyshev interpolation polynomials via their orthogonality properties.
+Definition~\ref{cheb_nodes} suggests that each Chebyshev polynomial $T_k(x)$ has $k$ zeros, and we can define Chebyshev interpolation by replacing the equispaced points with Chebyshev nodes in the general polynomial interpolation (see Appendix~\ref{more_details_for_polynomial_interpolation} for details).
+More eloquently, definition~\ref{cheb_inter} efficiently defines the Chebyshev interpolation via their orthogonality properties.